destinyae/docs-6/README.md

 - Concepts - General Uniswap information or concepts useful for using Uniswap products, such as *Liquidity* and *Fees*
 - Contracts - Uniswap smart contracts such as the V3 Contracts or *Permit2*
 - SDKs - Uniswap integrations such as the *v3-sdk* and the *Swap Widget*
-- APIs - The Uniswap APIs such the *Subgraph API*
+- APIs - The Uniswap APIs such as the *Subgraph API*

 ### Each item in a section should include the following:
 - *Overview*